-Opera is no exception, and Opera Next adopts the same approach to Firefox Aurora in providing a completely separate installation of the latest unstable version of Opera for people to road-test without affecting their day-to-day browsing.
+Opera is no exception, and Opera Beta (previously known as Opera Next) adopts the same approach to Firefox Beta in providing a completely separate installation of the latest unstable version of Opera for people to road-test without affecting their day-to-day browsing.

-This is a preview of the forthcoming v21.
-New additions/changes since v20, include:
+This is a beta of the forthcoming v28.
+New additions/changes since v27, include:

 - Sync Speed Dial entries and open tabs